serialseb/serialseb.github.com/_posts/2016/2016-02-01-macos-for-dotnet-shell.md

 title: macOS for the .net guy – Learning the Shell
 serial: macos-for-dotnet
 ---
 I've been lazy.
-I switch to a mac a long long time ago, and my dream since then has been to finally stop using windows altogether.
+I switched to a mac a long long time ago, and my dream since then has been to finally stop using windows altogether.

 I've not enjoyed Windows since nautilus, which never actually got a release, and we're talking 1996.
 But I love .net, amongst many other ecosystems I enjoy working with, and so I've had VMWare installed as a faithful companion for a long time.
 But the performance sucks, and VMWare just fired everyone on that team to send the work to China or what not, and with .net core getting a story on unix platforms, it's more than time that I accept that it's not him it's me, and move out.